 There are parts of Haiphong that reminded me of the Hanoi old quarter, but without the crowds.

-I found an old market alley which has one of the most intact rows of colonial-era buildings I’ve seen in Vietnam.
+I found an old market alley that has one of the most intact rows of colonial-era buildings I’ve seen in Vietnam.
 The little alley of Ngo 186 Hai Ba Trang is flanked by old shophouses painted in the colonial yellow.
 In any other city the market would have been moved and these buildings would be renovated to house fancy restaurants and boutique shops.
-It would be featured on CNN and Conde Nast Traveler with Instagram girls in big hats swirling their dresses with their back turned to you.
+It would be featured on CNN and Conde Nast Traveler with Instagram girls in big hats swirling their dresses with their backs turned to you.
 For now though you can still see it in all its ragged street market glory.

 I didn’t see any visible signs of tourists while I was here.
 Looking at international flights from the airport, VietJet Air has flights to Bangkok and Seoul, which are most likely for the benefit of Haiphongians.
 There is also a random flight to Shenzhen on Donghai Airlines.

-I was in Haiphong to see the railway, and I will have a report on the Haiphong – Hanoi train trip.
 The Haiphong railway station is one of the most charming little stations in Vietnam.

 Hanoi is famous for its “Train Street“, but Haiphong also has its own version of a train street.
 Near the railway station there is a narrow alley where the train passes by houses.